Logic is the study of the principles and methods of valid reasoning

 - Arguments

-- An argument is a piece of reasoning, from premises to a conclusion
+- An argument is an instance of reasoning, from premises to a conclusion

 - A deductive argument is an argument from premises to a logical consequence.